rbiswas143/sfs/README.md

     # SFS Operations
-    init            Initialize a new SFS in the current directory is-sfs          Check whether a path is inside an SFS -p, --path
+    init            Initialize a new SFS in the current directory is-sfs          Check whether a path is inside an SFS
-                        Path to directory (defaults to current working directory)

     # Collection Operations
     add-col         Add a named collection to the current SFS